 Coffman Cove

-Distance from Ferry Terminal: 74 mi
+Distance from Ferry Terminal: 74 miles

 Tlingit: Tatxánk